Snow-covered mountain range with rugged peaks under a clear blue sky, offering a serene and majestic winter landscape.

 Extra-warm, durable down belay jacket

 Mammut's Taiss Pro Belay IN jacket provides serious warmth when thrown on at the coldest belays.
 To see how it performs in real conditions, our Covent Garden store manager Alex tested the jacket during a full week of winter climbing on Ben Nevis in Scotland.
-Andi, our Aviemore store manager also tested the Taiss jacket out in her respective backyard.
+Andi, our Aviemore store manager, and Bella from the Covent Garden store also tested the Taiss jacket out whilst dog walking in Epping Forest and commuting to work.
 The New Year kicked off with some favourable ski touring conditions in the Cairngorms, so Andi took full advantage of the fresh snow.

 At a glance